-The College offered the following primary prevention and awareness programs and communication for all incoming and all students in 2017.
-This includes students in the Rocky Mountain Line Technician Program at Pikes Peak Community College and students housed at Adams State University.
+The College offered the following primary prevention and awareness programs and communication for all incoming and all students in 2018.
+This includes students in the Rocky Mountain Line Technician Program in Colorado Springs and students housed at Adams State University.